Katie-McDonagh/tic-tac-toe/NOTES.md

 ####jest
 Jest is a test runner, provides the conventional methods describe() and it() or test(), and can be used for any JS project.
 We'll use it and configure it to work as needed.

+####lifecyclescripts
+scripts are the property of the package.json file, they are scripts that can be run before, during or after development:

+prepack is the lifecycle script called before each call to yarn pack.
+This is typically the place where you'll want to put scripts that build a package - such as transpiling its source.

+postpack is called right after yarn pack, whether the call succeeded or not.
+This is typically the place where you'll clean your working directory from the build artifacts (note that whether to actually clean them or not is purely optional).

+prepublish is called before yarn npm publish and similar commands (even before the package has been packed).
+This is the place where you'll want to check that the project is in an ok state.
+Because it's only called on prepublish, the prepublish hook shouldn't have side effects.
+In particular don't transpile the package sources in prepublish, as people consuming directly your repository wouldn't be able to use your project.

+postinstall is called after a package got successfully installed on the disk.
+It is guaranteed.

+Note that yarn don't support every single lifecycle script originally present in npm.
+This is a deliberate decision based on the observation that too many lifecycle scripts make it difficult to know which one to use in which circumstances, leading to confusion and mistakes.
+We are open to add the missing ones on a case-by-case basis if compelling use cases are provided.